SEL-Columbia/dristhi-documentation/source/dev_box_setup/index.markdown

     2. Create a user called 'postgres' by using `createuser -P postgres`.
 Set the password as 'password'.
 This is required for building server
     3. Login to database using `psql -U postgres`.
 Create a database called 'drishti' using `CREATE DATABASE drishti`
 7. Install [CouchDB][11] using an appropriate package manager with package name `couchdb` and version `1.2.0`
+8. Install [Git][16] using an appropriate package manager with package name `git`

-## Dristhi Server
+## Dristhi Server Build
-1. Clone Dristhi Server git repository from https://github.com/SEL-Columbia/dristhi using `git clone https://github.com/SEL-Columbia/dristhi`.
-If *git* is not installed you can install it using an appropriate package manager with package name `git`
+1. Clone Dristhi Server git repository from https://github.com/SEL-Columbia/dristhi using `git clone https://github.com/SEL-Columbia/dristhi`
 2. Run `mvn clean install` from the root directory of Dristhi Server
+3. To run server locally run
+    1. Run `mvn clean install` from the root directory of Dristhi Server
+    2. Navigate to &lt;server_root&gt;/drishti-reporting directory and run `mvn jetty:run `
+    3. Navigate to &lt;server_root&gt;/drishti-web directory and run `mvn jetty:run`
+    4. This can be simplified by creating an alias, `alias web='(cd <server_root>; cd drishti-reporting && mvn jetty:run &; cd ../drishti-web && mvn jetty:run)'`

 ## Dristhi App Build

 **Note:** Dristhi App build depends on Server build, so please complete that before building app

-1. Clone Dristhi app git repository from https://github.com/SEL-Columbia/drishti-app using `git clone https://github.com/SEL-Columbia/drishti-app`.
-If *git* is not installed you can install it using an appropriate package manager with package name `git`
+1. Clone Dristhi app git repository from https://github.com/SEL-Columbia/drishti-app using `git clone https://github.com/SEL-Columbia/drishti-app`
 2. Android Emulator
     1. **Default Emulator:** Create, for the first time, and start an Android Virtual Device by using `android avd` with API level 16 and screen resolution 1024 X 600
     2. **Genymotion**: Alternatively, you can also install [Genymotion][13] Android Emulator which is much faster than the default Android emulator.